PeterJCa/chess/README.md

 - Classic chess rules and movements.
 - Interactive graphical interface to play the game.
-- Highlighting available moves for each piece.
+- Limiting pieces to legal moves.
-- Detecting and notifying when a player's king is in check.
+- Detecting when a player's king is in check.

 ## Yet-to-be-Implemented Features